-1.4.1.5.
+2.1.1.5.
 Equally likely events

-If in a trial, the chance of the occurrence of any possible event is the same, the events are said to be equally likely.
+If in a trial, the chance of the occurrence of any possible event is the same, the events are said to be equally likely. e.g. Birth of either a male or female calf at parturition are equally likely events.

-1.4.1.6.
+2.1.1.6.
 Mutually exclusive events

-If in a trial, the occurrence of an event rules out the simultaneous occurrence of any other possible event, the events are said to be mutually exclusive.
+If in a trial, the occurrence of an event rules out the simultaneous occurrence of any other possible event, the events are said to be mutually exclusive. e.g. Birth of male calf is mutually exclusive to the birth of a female calf in uniparous animals.

-1.4.1.7.
+2.1.2.
 Definition